AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp05_no_use_of_others_in_exception_handlers.rst

      library routines, including the catch-all exception handler :ada:`when others =>`

-It also recommends "All tasks should contain an exception handler at the outer level to prevent silent termination due to unhandled exceptions." for vulnerability 6.62 Concurrency - Premature termination.
+ISO TR 24772-2 also recommends "All tasks should contain an exception handler at the outer level to prevent silent termination due to unhandled exceptions."